Tideswell: History and heritage

+The population was recorded as 1,777 inhabitants in the 1841 census.
+At that time, the free grammar school educated about 70 boys.

 The town has a week-long festival near the summer solstice known as the Wakes, culminating in "Big Saturday", which includes a torchlight procession through the streets, led by a brass band playing a unique tune called the Tideswell Processional, and townsfolk dancing a traditional weaving dance.

+Markeygate House

+Markeygate House on Bank Square is thought to be the oldest dwelling in Tideswell, built in 1432.
+It is an English Heritage Grade II listed building (Entry Number: 1288059) that has undergone significant remodelling over time, having served as an ale house and family butcher.

 Taste Tideswell

 In May 2009, Tideswell won a £400,000 grant from the Big Lottery Fund's Village SOS programme.
 In a bid to help keep its village shops open and thriving—over 20 shops had closed in the preceding decade—Taste Tideswell was created, to reconnect local people with their food and make Tideswell famous as a food destination.
 On 6 December 2010 the Tideswell School of Food opened, running full-priced cookery and brewing courses as well as subsidised community courses.
 The School of Food was intended to be the financial engine for the project that would help to develop work in the community.
 It closed during 2014 because of cashflow issues.

 Tideswell Made is a quality mark that local food producers, retailers, public houses and holiday accommodation can buy into.
 Ensuring products are sourced as locally as possible and made locally, Tideswell Made is marketed by Taste Tideswell and helps local business get wider recognition for their locally made produce.
 Taste Tideswell has an education service, visiting schools with a variety of food- and growing-related activities.
 School groups also visit the School of Food for practical hands-on activities.

 Behind the Parish Church, a small community garden has been developed to provide a training ground for those wanting to learn more about growing.
 There is also a small commercial kitchen available for hire by local food producers, particularly those who are looking to make the step up from home-based production.
 In May 2011, the first Tideswell Food Festival was held, attracting over 2,000 people, despite poor weather.

 On 7 September 2011, the Taste Tideswell story was broadcast as part of the Village SOS series on BBC One.
 It showed the rapid development of the project, along with the individual story of Tim Nicol, the 'Village Champion' who moved to live in Tideswell for a year and helped the volunteer directors get Taste Tideswell established.
 As of August 2011, Taste Tideswell employed eight members of staff, most of whom lived in the village, and had ten visiting chef/tutors on its books.
 Although the School of Food had to close, Tideswell's annual Food Festival has continued to be a success each year.